RRZE-HPC/likwid/trunk/doc/likwid-doxygen.md

 /*! \page faq FAQ
 \section faq1 Which architectures are supported?
 LIKWID supports a range of x86 CPU architectures but likely not all.
 We concentrated the development effort on Intel and AMD machines.
 Almost all architecture code is tested.
-For a list of architectures see section \ref Architectures.
+For a list of architectures see section \ref Architectures or call <CODE>likwid-perfctr -i</CODE>.

 \section faq2 Are all hardware events supported?
 LIKWID offers almost all events that are defined in the <A HREF="http://www.Intel.com/content/www/us/en/processors/architectures-software-developer-manuals.html">Intel&reg; Software Developer System Programming Manual</A> and the <A HREF="http://developer.amd.com/resources/documentation-articles/developer-guides-manuals/">AMD&reg; BIOS and Kernel Developer’s Guides</A>.
 Some may be missing caused by special handling likely with additional registers.
 But, LIKWID also provides some events that are not documented but we do not guarantee that they count the right stuff.